Italian Somaliland: Early Italian Expeditions and Somali engagements (1890–1896)

-Italian response and coastal retreat
+Creation of Italian outposts on the Banaadir coast

 The Italian government tasked its consul at Zanzibar, captain Filonardi, to create colonial outposts on the Banaadir coast.
 The port of Adale was occupied in February 1891 and the location was renamed Itala.
 This began Italy's territorial occupation in Somalia.
 The governments of Rome and London agreed on the borders of their respective zones of influence with various protocols (such agreements continued to be made in the following years, with an Anglo-Italian border protocol signed on 5 May 1894, followed by an agreement in 1906 between Cavalier Pestalozza and General Swaine acknowledging that Buraan fell under the Majeerteen Sultanate's administration).

-In October and November 1893, Filonardi and the Italian navy occupied the aforementioned Somali ports.
+In October and November 1893, Filonardi and the Italian navy occupied Merca, Mogadishu, Barawa and Warsheekh.
 The first recorded act of Somali resistance occurred on October 2, 1893, in Merca.
 During the visit a captain of one of the Italian vessels, Lieutenant Maurizio Talmone, was assassinated by Somalis.
 As a retaliation, Italian ships bombarded the coasts of Nimmo and Jasira, before withdrawing to their limited areas of influence on the coast for numerous years.
 Furthermore, the commander of the Staffetta deposed the local chief and captured leaders of the town.
 In the territories it administered, the Filonardi company was given the difficult task of increasing trade and customs revenues, fighting slavery, and controlling the local walis (governors) and tribes.
 Another expedition by Filonardi occupied Giumbo on May 1, 1895.

 As the sub-concession to Filonardi expired, a new contract entrusted the management of the ports for 48 years to the "Italian Benadir Commercial Company", following a transitional period under a provisional administration led by Consul Cecchi.
-However, in November 1896, while on a pleasure trip, Consul Antonio Cecchi [it], the Societá del Benadir administrator and also the de facto governor of Southern Somaliland, and his lieutenants, were ambushed at Lafoole, a small village a few kilometres from Afgooye, south of Muqdisho, by Wa'daan fighters, who massacred 14 of the Italians, including Cecchi.
+However, in November 1896, while on a pleasure trip, Consul Antonio Cecchi [it], the Societá del Benadir administrator and also the de facto governor of Southern Somaliland, and his lieutenants, were ambushed at Lafoole, a small village a few kilometres from Afgooye, south of Muqdisho, by Biimaal and Wa'daan fighters, who massacred 14 of the Italians, including Cecchi.The Biimaal and Wa'daan launched a joint expeditionary force against Italians during that period.
 This was dubbed “The Somali Adwa” for its disastrous aftermath.